grafana/pyroscope/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

   [tenant_id: <string> | default = "anonymous"]

 api:
+  # base URL for when the server is behind a reverse proxy with a different path
+  # CLI flag: -base-url
+  [base-url: <string> | default = ""]

 # The server block configures the HTTP and gRPC server of the launched
 # service(s).